vanadium-archive/croupier/README.md

 Currently, development is heavily tied to an existing installation of Mojo.
 Please ensure that your Mojo checkout is located at $MOJO_DIR and has built out/android_Debug.
 Instructions are available [here](https://github.com/domokit/mojo).

+## Flutter

+Development now also depends on the alpha branch of the Flutter repo.
+It is possible that the `pubspec.yaml` file will need to be modified to accomodate your installation of Flutter.
+Instructions are available [here](http://flutter.io/getting-started/).

 ## Dart